The Difference Between

 Collateral

 The main distinction between a secured and an unsecured loan is the collateral that is used as security.
 If you have poor credit and got some credit card debt, some online lenders might be reluctant to provide you with an unsecured loan because they consider customers with poor credit to be a higher risk.
+In these cases, the best option for them would be a secured loan that demands a form of collateral, which can be a home, car, or even a cash deposit.

 Interest Rates

 Loans secured by collateral are more likely to be paid back since the borrower has a greater incentive to do so.
 As a result of this, interest rates tend to be lower.
-However, you'll be able to secure better terms on any form of a loan if you have a high credit score.
+However, you'll be able to secure better terms on any form of loan if you have a high credit score.
 Generally speaking, a credit score of 670 or more is regarded to be an excellent one based on a credit union.

 Borrowing Limits